Posted by Roberta Grimes • July 26, 2025 • 9 Comments

 And, “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father, who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 If you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?
 Therefore, you are to be perfect, as your heavenly Father is perfect” (MT 5:43-48).

-Jesus routinely said grace before meals, but otherwise the Gospels don’t tell us that He ever talked much about our need to feel or express gratitude.
+Jesus routinely said grace before meals, but otherwise the Gospels don’t tell us that He ever talked much about our need to feel or to express gratitude.
 I think that may have been mostly a factor of the rougher and simpler times in which He lived on earth, two thousand years ago.
-Back then, He simply was concentrating on teaching the two more basic spiritual steps of forgiveness and love.
-Or perhaps, those listening just focused on the showier virtues of love and forgiveness, and they didn’t think that whatever Jesus may have said about feeling and expressing gratitude was sufficiently important for them to remember it for the few decades that passed before Jesus’s words were first written down.
-But we have come to understand now that learning to feel and express deep gratitude is actually a foundational virtue; and once well learned, forgiveness can make it easier for you to feel and express the more profound spiritual virtues of forgiveness and love that will enable you to truly make this your final necessary earth-lifetime.
+Back then, He seems to have been concentrating on teaching the two more basic spiritual steps of forgiveness and love.
+Or perhaps, those listening just focused on the showier virtues of love and forgiveness, and they didn’t think that whatever Jesus may have said about feeling and expressing gratitude was sufficiently important for them to remember it for the few decades that passed after Jesus spoke and before His words were first written down.
+But we have come to understand now that learning to feel and express deep gratitude is actually a foundational virtue; and once well learned, gratitude can make it easier for you to feel and express the more profound spiritual virtues of forgiveness and love that will enable you to truly make this your final necessary earth-lifetime.

 Almost against his will, I saw his spirits lift.
 It was there, in his face.
 I said, “Charlie, look, here is what I suggest.
-Why don’t you, every day for thee next month, give thanks for one different thing about Townshend Heating & Plumbing.
+Why don’t you, every day for the next three months, give thanks for one different thing about Townshend Heating & Plumbing.
 Just one.
 Get a notebook, write each new thing that you’re grateful for in the business, and the date.
 Then say it aloud.
 If you don’t want to thank God, then thank the Universe.
 Just please do this for me?
 I’ve already given you your first three!
-And I promise you, even a month from now, the business will be doing a whole lot better.”
-Bless Charlie, he was skeptical, but he did it for me.
-And this was all more than three decades ago.
+And I promise you, even just a month from now, the business will be doing even better.”
+Bless Charlie, he was skeptical, and he wouldn’t do it for more than a single month, but he did that much for me.
+And this was all more than three decades ago now.
 As I recall, doing this classic gratitude exercise, even for only a month, made for a permanent difference in Charlie’s spirits.
 He still wasn’t Mr. Optimism, but his moping was much reduced.
 Then recently, he sold his much larger business and its even more valuable business site for enough to give him a great retirement.

 I think about a nursery, and I picture curly heads;